-You are paid on an hourly basis and must submit time records so that we can calculate your pay.
-Your time record is your invoice to FreedomCare for your time worked.
+You are paid on an hourly basis and are required to submit time records so that we can accurately calculate your pay.
+Your time record serves as your invoice to FreedomCare for the time you have worked.
 Make sure your record of time worked is accurate.

-- Follow these guidelines to ensure your work time is recorded accurately: - Accurately record your starting and ending times by clocking in and out on the FreedomCare app. - NEVER work off the clock; it is strictly prohibited.
-Working off the clock will not benefit you or FreedomCare, and cannot be approved by your Consumer. - NEVER record time for any other Caregiver, and NEVER ask someone else to record time for you. - Sign your app or time sheet daily and weekly to certify their accuracy and acknowledge that Medicaid fraud is a crime. - Have your Consumer sign your app or time sheet daily and weekly.
+- Follow these guidelines to ensure your work time is recorded accurately: - Record your starting and ending times accurately by clocking in and out on the FreedomCare App.
+This is essential to meet FreedomCare's 90% accuracy standard. - Accurate timekeeping also ensures compliance with the Department of Health and Federal regulations. - NEVER work off the clock; it is strictly prohibited.
+Working off the clock will not benefit you or FreedomCare, and cannot be approved by your Consumer. - NEVER record time for any other Caregiver, and NEVER ask someone else to record time for you. - Sign your app or time sheet daily and weekly to certify its accuracy and acknowledge that Medicaid fraud is a crime. - Have your Consumer sign your app or time sheet daily and weekly.